 - Do you have your material on the mat and the mat inserted into the cutter?
-(Note: materials with a backing sheet, such as vinyl and iron-on transfer do not require a mat for cutting) - Do you have the rollers positioned over the gridded part of the grit shaft? - Do you have the mat under the pinch rollers and the levers lowered in the back? - Have you set the blade length/exposure based on the thickness of the material you are cutting? - Do you have the blade holder firmly mounted in the blade holder seat and the blade tip at the correct height above the material? - Have you set the origin at the front right corner of your material (or where you need the origin to be)? - Have you set the force?
-And the speed? - Have you selected the correct Offset value for the blade you are using? - Do you need to turn on Multi-cut for this material? - Do you know, with confidence, where your shapes are going to cut?
+(Note: materials with a backing sheet, such as vinyl and iron-on transfer do not require a mat for cutting) - Do you have the mat under at least two pinch rollers and the levers lowered in the back? - Have you set the blade length/exposure based on the thickness of the material you are cutting? - Do you have the blade holder firmly mounted in the blade holder seat and the blade tip at the correct height above the material? - Have you set the Force?
+And the Speed (Velocity)?
+Remember that if you have the Set Force and Speed box checked in MTC, those values will override the ones on the Maxx Air control panel. - Have you selected the correct Offset value for the blade you are using? - Do you need to turn on Multi-cut for this material? - Have you set the origin at the front right corner of your material (or where you need the origin to be)?
+Remember: in Knife Position, use the blade tip to set the origin; in WYSIWYG mode, use the laser light to set the origin. - Have you checked to see if your Virtual Mat is in Portrait mode or Landscape mode? - Do you know, with confidence, where your shapes are going to cut?